batyuvitez/manduca/README.md

 There is no customizer in this theme.
 You should use Manduca with child theme in order to create individual design and setup accessibility features.

 ## Key features
-### This is suitable for Hungarian language sites
-* It has special Hungarian functions.
-* The translation is kept up-to-date.
+* This is suitable for Hungarian language sites: it has special Hungarian functions and the translation is kept up-to-date.
-### Suitable for sites want to comply with ISO/IEC 40500:2012.
+* Suitable for sites want to comply with ISO/IEC 40500:2012 (WCAG).
-* This theme complies with WCAG.
-* Tested with older browsers and without JavaScript.
-* Tested with assistive technology.
+* Tested expansivel with differnt browsers and assistive technology.
-### Best user experience
-* Apply the techniques which work for most browsers.
-* Tested expansively with different tools.
 * Focus snail to improve focus changes for visualy impairment people.

 ## Installation